metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 ### Architekture

 A high-level architecture consists of two metal-stack.io environments, one for the control plane, the second one for the production or real environment.
-It might also be possible to call the initial metal-stack.io environment the metal-stack seed, and the actual production environment the metal-stack seed.
+It might also be possible to call the initial metal-stack.io environment the metal-stack `seed`, and the actual production environment the metal-stack `shoot`.

-We could even use some names for this environments which match better to metal, like `needle` and nail.
+We could even use some names for this environments which match better to metal, like `needle` and `nail`.
 So, a `needle` metal-stack is used to create a `nail` metal-stack environment.

 ![metal-stack-chain](autonomous-control-plane-images/metal-stack-chain.drawio.svg)